|

 Well I guess I'll just take it from the top, and throw in other questions and comments as I write this.
 Actually you will learn that I have a tendency to ramble and tangent myself all over the place, but I always come back to my main points.
 So here we go.

 Through the years I've seen the same evolutionary patterns of website owners.
 I feel there are two types of new website owners as listed below.
+Type 1: Those that have grand ideas of what their website can do for people.
+Type 2: Those that have no clue, but know they need a websites.

 The Type 1 website newbie will come to us with great notions of things flying around visually and crazy animation; and with ideas how they need to communicate with customers through some yet to be invented high tech idea.
 But they have no concept of the cost of any of this development.